 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to nevirapine, or if you have moderate or severe liver problems.
+Do not use this medicine if you have had an allergic reaction to nevirapine or have moderate or severe liver problems.

 How to Use This Medicine

-- Shake the oral liquid gently just before using it.
+- Shake the oral liquid gently just before you use it.
 Use a marked measuring spoon, oral syringe, or medicine cup to measure the right dose.
 If you are using a medicine cup, make sure you drink the full dose of medicine.
-After swallowing the medicine, add some water to the cup and drink the water.
-This will help get all of the medicine out of the cup.
+After you swallow the medicine, add some water to the cup and drink the water.
+This will help make sure you get the full dose of medicine.